 So going forward, I have delineated a rough area where my walks and analysis will be bounded to, measuring about 330 square kilometres.
 It encompasses Hamilton, Dundas, Greensville (part of Flamborough), eastern Ancaster, northwestern Glanbrook, and north/western Stoney Creek.
 It’s mostly guided by the urban boundary, but also includes the escarpment and some other features.
 They are not strict boundaries either.
 It just provides some guidance on where I will focus my time and interest.

 So I hope you enjoy.
-The walk page is up, and I currently have two projects cobbled together: shoreline ownership and hydro corridors.
+I’ve got a walk under my belt, and I currently have two projects cobbled together: shoreline ownership and hydro corridors.
 You can look forward to more analysis of neighbourhoods, railways, and an inventory of the city’s waterfalls in the future.